waldophotos/kafka-avro/README.md

 * `type` {avsc.Type} The avro type instance.
 * `message` {Buffer} Message in byte code.

+## Testing

+[Use the kafka-avro-stub library](https://github.com/waldophotos/kafka-avro-stub) to avoid requiring Kafka and Schema Registry to run on your local for testing your service.

 ## Releasing

 1. Update the changelog bellow.